weillercarvalho/solarsystemsimulation/README.md

 # Solar System Simulation(SSS) 🌤
-Repository focused on a simulation of the solar system, with real values of distance, gravity and matematical models (explanations, addition of 5 more planets and probably some other stars depending on my free time.)
+Repository focused on a simulation of the solar system, with real values of distance, gravity and matematical models (explanations, addition of multicolors planets and probably the moon.)

 Inspirations:
 1. https://github.com/techwithtim